CarlVereen/frontend-nanodegree-neighborhood-map/README.md

 * This project is built using Google Maps API, Foursquare API, Yelp API and knockoutjs framework.
   Features Included:
     * A full-screen map using the Google Maps API.
-    * Map markers identifying my favorite locations within Aurora neighborhood.
+    * Map markers identifying the places I want to visit in the Tokyo neighborhood.
     * Yelp Search bar functionality.
     * Foursquare API is used to show related info. of the location.